OT/IT to the rescue

 Simply installing a new program or security system will require validation, which can never happen quickly enough for production planners.
 Even in the case of a breach with the potential to spread, there will be push back on shutting the line down.
 Shutting the line down is never a desirable course of action.
 Responding to infiltrations and threats is painful.
 Prevention is the name of the game.

 A prime opportunity to further secure your plant control system is when swapping old components for new components.
-Currently, PLC5 and similar technologies are going by the way side for more up to date and capable PLC formats.
-The new PLC formats are not just modernizing your plant’s control system, they are preparing them for the future.
+Currently, PLC5 and similar technologies are going by the wayside for more up to date and capable PLC formats.
+The new PLC formats are not just modernizing your plant’s control system; they are preparing them for the future.
 These new PLCs are ushering in the era of on-machine devices that will expand control systems’ capabilities significantly.

 Software patches will no longer be available for legacy PLC platforms that are no longer being manufactured.
 This obsolescence is the catalyst for the replacing of old hardware.
 Keeping this old hardware will put your operations and production at significant risk with costly consequences.
 When these components fail, they will be increasingly more expensive and difficult to find, not to mention the extended downtime.

 If your obsolete PLCs were to be hacked, you basically would have no option but to replace them.
-However, waiting until you are hacked to replace means that you will be waiting until an engineering plan is developed, parts arrive, and the solution in implemented while your plant and people sit idle.
+However, waiting until you are hacked to replace means that you will be waiting until an engineering plan is developed, parts arrive, and the solution is implemented while your plant and people sit idle.

-This article is not meant to scare or intimidate you, rather to state the risks and realities that your facility faces.
+This article is not meant to scare or intimidate you, instead to state the risks and realities that your facility faces.
 Cybersecurity threats are targeting control systems, specifically obsolete control systems, and OT teams are tasked with their defense.
 Difficulties including finding downtime and resources challenge OT teams in “no-downtime” plants.
 Thus, proper education and recognition of risks is a starting point for receiving buy-in to protect company assets.
 The actual replacement of obsolete controls and PLCs is than the next step to achieving a more secure and safe production environment.